CYGNUS-RD/mycondor/README.md

 docker-compose up -d
 ```

-then follow the instruction below to [submit a job](https://github.com/CYGNUS-RD/mycondor/#submit-a-job)
+then follow the instructions below to [submit a job](https://github.com/CYGNUS-RD/mycondor/#submit-a-job)
 ONLY on Container (not from Notebook terminal) you need to get the token any time you need with the command **gettoken** to the prompt

       [root@5045c42ec547 /]# gettoken